haxpor/lgl/README.md

 it will produce `a.out` file at the root directory, run it with `./a.out`.
 Any resource it needs to access is inside `data` directory.

+It supprots following commands

+* `./make.sh build src/<directory>/<main-source-file.cpp>` - to build target source file, provided that main function is in this file
+* `./make.sh help` - print help message

 # Dependencies